-A security risk assessment is an assessment of the information security risks posed by the applications and technologies an organization develops and uses.
+A security risk assessment evaluates the information security risks posed by the applications and technologies an organization develops and uses.

-An important part of enterprise risk management, the security risk assessment process involves identifying potential threats to information systems, devices, applications, and networks; conducting a risk analysis for each identified risk; and pinpointing security controls to mitigate or avoid these threats.
+An essential part of enterprise risk management is the cybersecurity risk assessment, explicitly identifying potential threats to information systems, devices, applications, and networks.
+A risk analysis is completed for each identified risk, and security controls are pinpointed to mitigate or eliminate these threats.

 Risk assessment models typically involve these elements: